pescarolo27/Spotify_Music/README.md

 **The Data:** The data used in this report & project pertained to popular music as measured & identified by the Billboard.
 The dataset, which spanned from 2010 to 2019, included information that described & quantified each song.
 There are 603 observations & 14 different variables for each observation.
 There are no missing values in the dataset.

+This project was done in June-July, 2024.
 Machine learning was not applied in this probject, but it could be.